 Reduce Readmissions

+There are countless cost saving ideas for hospitals that focus on prevention rather than correction, from smarter scheduling to stronger patient engagement.
 Every return visit costs you time and money.
 Some are unavoidable, but many aren’t.
 Follow-up calls, text check-ins, or a quick telehealth appointment can flag issues early.
 It’s a small investment upfront that saves much bigger headaches later.

 Implement Evidence-Based Standards of Healthcare